-Kent's coast is an irresistible place to get on, or in, the water.
-As well as superb scenery, pristine beaches and safe waters, there are also excellent facilities and tutors just itching to teach you a new passion or perfect your skills.
+Kent's numerous beaches and coastal towns have excellent facilities and tutors just itching to teach you a new passion or perfect your skills.

 Surfers head for the swell-filled seas around Botany Bay near Broadstairs.
 There you can learn to ride the waves at Joss Bay Surf School or the Kent Surf School.
 Both also offer lessons in stand--up-paddle-boarding, for those no-swell days.